Story by Seguros Mapfre (Translated and expanded by Jim Foreman)

 El Espinazo del Diablo – Mex 40 (Libre) Durango-Mazatlán

-Stretching between Mazatlan and Durango, Mex-40 (Libre) is a must-travel road.
+Stretching between Mazatlan and Durango, Mex-40 (Libre) is certainly one of the greatest roads in Mexico.
 Be sure not to confuse this road with the new parallel cuota road (Mex-40D).
 Mex 40 (Libre) offers you the spectacle of the Sierra Madre Occidental range.
-Enjoy breathtaking canyons, mountains, slopes, and the viewpoint of at the ‘Espinazo del Diablo’ (Pictured).
+Enjoy breathtaking canyons, mountains, slopes, and the viewpoint of the ‘Espinazo del Diablo’ (Pictured).
 Before you go, fill up with gas in Durango, El Salto, Villa Union, or Mazatlan.
 There aren’t any gas stations for a very long stretch.
 This road is not recommended for RVs.
 The narrow twists and turns will be maddening.
 It’s best on a motorcycle or sports car.
 Some even travel it by bicycle.
-Those exciting hours of travel that connect Durango with Mazatlán will give you incredible views and wonderful memories.
+Those exciting hours of travel that connects Durango with Mazatlán will give you incredible views and wonderful memories.

 CDMX-Toluca Mex-15 (Libre) Via La Marquesa

 Anyone who has gone for a green or purple corn quesadilla knows exactly what we are talking about.
 This short-run features lush landscapes of leafy pine trees and light mist, even in summer.
 Both the Libre and the adjacent Cuota are very popular with motorcycles and sports cars.
 The roads are twisty, but the view is certainly worth it.

 Of course, the most important thing is that you travel protected.
 In Mexico, you must have at least auto liability insurance.
 Unless you only travel with liability only at home, you probably want Full-Coverage Mexico insurance for cars.
 We offer multiple options to best suit your needs.
 Especially if you go out on road trips, a top pick is Mapfre Elite.
 This coverage includes road assistance, medical expenses for the occupants, legal assistance, and other advantages.